meshplay/meshplay/docs/pages/guides/tutorials/index.md

 category: tutorials
 language: en
 list: exclude
-abstract: "Explore the tutorials to learn how to use Meshery for collaboratively managing infrastructure."
+abstract: "Explore the tutorials to learn how to use Meshplay for collaboratively managing infrastructure."
 permalink: guides/tutorials
 redirect_from: guides/tutorials/
 ---
-Explore these tutorials to learn how to use Meshery for collaboratively managing infrastructure.
-Access the [Meshery Playground]({{site.baseurl}}/installation/playground) as a convenient resource for the labs in these tutorials.
+Explore these tutorials to learn how to use Meshplay for collaboratively managing infrastructure.
+Access the [Meshplay Playground]({{site.baseurl}}/installation/playground) as a convenient resource for the labs in these tutorials.

 {% assign tutorials = site.pages | where: "category", "tutorials" %}